nais/hahaha/README.md

 # HAHAHA

+> [!WARNING]
+>
+> HAHAHA has been succeeded by the [native sidecar containers feature](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) in Kubernetes.
+>
+> The native sidecar container feature gate has been available and enabled in beta since Kubernetes v1.29 and was made generally available in v1.33.

 Your leader has been eliminated, it's time for the rest of you to die!

 Pods that also contain sidecars might never run to completion.